freedomofpress/encryption-works/encryption_works.md

 Essentially, going off the record in Google Talk (or disabling the "Hangout history" function, if you've updated to Hangouts) does not store the conversation log in either conversation participant's Gmail chat history.
 This may seem more secure, but it only prevents the conversation participants from viewing the history of their own conversations.
 There is no guarantee or way of determining whether or not Google retains a copy of your conversation.

 By comparison, conversations over Google Talk which use Off-The Record message encryption are only readable to the participants, and Google is never able to read the contents of your conversation.
-This is far more secure.

 ### Verifying A Contact's OTR Fingerprint